Travelling in Vietnam

 Many of the other guests packed in the sights of Sapa in the mountains with another long transfer and journey but whilst we would certainly have enjoyed that, we have left that for our next visit preferring to spend more time elsewhere.
 Leaving the Northern part of Vietnam behind we took an overnight train from Hanoi to Hue, a unique experience that is a must, at least once, when travelling through the country.
 With the cabin to ourselves we played cards while glancing out of our window at the passing city and landscapes.

-In Hue we stayed in the peaceful Pilgrimage Hotel, outside the town centre, surrounded by lush green and tropical vegetation.
+In Hue we stayed in the peaceful Pilgrimage Hotel, outside the ancient town centre, surrounded by lush green and tropical vegetation.
 We extensively used the hotel’s bikes to discover the area in and around Hue, including an abandoned water park, the Royal Palace and some of the royal tombs that lie dotted around the countryside.
 Not to mention absorbing the local scenery and culture from two wheels.

 Peaceful Cau Hai Lagoon